 Both eczema and psoriasis can appear as red, rash-like patches on the skin.
 Both these skin conditions are not contagious, but they also have no known cure.
 Fortunately, there are ways to manage them and keep the symptoms in check.
 It may also be good to note that these skin conditions are not the same and have their own triggers.

 Eczema, also known as atopic dermatitis, can cause swelling, dryness, rashes and itching.
 Sometimes, the itching may be so severe that you can scratch enough to cause skin bleeding, which could lead to infections if not treated properly.
+Researchers surveyed 681 people in Singapore and found that 21% of children and 11% of adults have eczema.

 Psoriasis, on the other hand, happens when a person’s immune system triggers skin cells to grow faster than they usually should.
 As such, dead skin cells then build up on the skin instead of coming off.
 This skin condition may also cause itching, but you may also feel a sting or burn.